KunkelAlexander/kunkelalexander.github.io/_posts/2025-22-05-tic-tac-toe.md

 <img src="{{ site.baseurl }}/assets/img/tictactoe-python/1_minimax_vs_minimax_game_play.gif" alt="">

-### Setup
-I test the different algorithms using a $$3\times3$$-Tic-Tac-Toe board with two players.
-I implement every algorithm as a separate agent so that we can assess their performance by having them play against one another in different settings.

 ## Minimax algorithm
 <img src="{{ site.baseurl }}/assets/img/tictactoe-python/2_minimax_vs_random_game_play.gif" alt="">

 First, we turn towards a benchmarking algorithm: the <a href="https://en.wikipedia.org/wiki/Minimax">minimax algorithm</a>.
 A minimax agent assumes that its opponent will play optimally—making the best possible moves to win.
 Faced with such a formidable adversary, the minimax agent chooses moves that minimize its own loss — hence the name.
 If victory is out of reach, the agent aims to at least avoid defeat.

 We will pitch the minimax agent against a random agent making random, legal moves to see how it performs.
 <img src="{{ site.baseurl }}/assets/img/tictactoe-python/1_random_minimax_comparison.png" alt="">

 The above chart shows the results of 10000 games between the different agents.
 When two random agents play against one another, it turns out that the first player making a move has a significant advantage.
 The minimax agent playing first against the random agent is therefore nearly unbeatable.
 Going second, it stumbles into draws 20% of the time, but will never lose.
 Finally, the minimax agent achieves 100% draws when playing against itself.
 You can marvel at its performance in the introductory animation.